-- (a) The Committee will review issues that have been submitted and selected by majority vote to be included on its agenda.
-The Committee will only include those issues that have been: - (1) approved by at least one of the regional associations; or - (2) forwarded by other committees, subcommittees, NTETC Sectors, task forces, or work groups, or those issues that meet the criteria in Section H, Exceptions to Policy. - (b) The Committee will publish an agenda (NCWM Publication 15) which identifies the issues to be discussed during the Interim Meetings.
-This agenda shall be distributed to members approximately 30 days prior to the meetings.
-The agenda will be provided upon request to all other interested parties.
-(Amended 1998)
+- 1. The Committee will review items that have been submitted and selected by a majority vote to be included on its agenda.
+The Committee will only include those items that have been: - a. approved by at least one of the regional associations; or b. forwarded by other committees, subcommittees, NTETC Sectors, task forces, or work groups, or those items that meet the criteria in Section H, Exceptions to Policy.